Paul Green (musician): The School of Rock Music

-In 2002 Green had more than 100 students, and to maintain an acceptable student to teacher ratio, opened an additional location in Downingtown, Pennsylvania.
-Expansion continued in counties around Philadelphia, then into southern New Jersey and Delaware.
-Green's dentist, Dr. Joseph Roberts, became chairman of the board of the School and provided funding to expand to San Francisco; New York City; Austin, Texas; Cherry Hill, New Jersey; Salt Lake City; and Sandy, Utah.

 Green was bought out in 2009 by investor Sterling Partners and the management team he had brought in, headed by former Clear Channel executive Matt Ross.
 Ross remained chief executive officer until 2010, managing the company's expansion and private equity acquisition.
 The name was changed to School of Rock in 2010, and former McDonald's executive Chris Catalano replaced Ross as CEO.

-The program consists of year-round, weekly individual lessons as well as full band rehearsals for seasonal shows.
-Instructors are encouraged to stress the fundamentals of both popular music and music theory in their teaching.
-There are many teachers per school, all specializing in at least one instrument, often more.
-Instruction is available in the following areas: electric guitar, bass guitar, drums, keyboards, and vocals.
-Students are encouraged to play other instruments as well, with instruction from other sources.
-Students learn songs from popular bands/artists like Led Zeppelin, The Who, Pink Floyd, 80's glam metal, punk, and grunge.
-Those songs are eventually played at themed live shows held throughout the year.

-There are occasional workshops featuring accomplished musicians, and the artists will include discussions about their past experiences, songwriting, live performance and fame in general.
-To be admitted, students generally must be between the ages of 7 and 18.
-No musical training or experience is necessary to attend the school.

-Green's non-compete agreement with School of Rock expired in 2013, and he announced plans to open a Paul Green Rock Academy in Woodstock, NY to serve ages 8 to 18, as well as a Woodstock Music Lab in Ulster County with Woodstock Music Festival promoter Michael Lang.
-In February 2018, Green opened a Paul Green Rock Academy in Norwalk, CT.
+Green's non-compete agreement with School of Rock expired in 2013, and he announced plans to open a Paul Green Rock Academy in Woodstock, New York to serve ages 8 to 18, as well as a Woodstock Music Lab in Ulster County with Woodstock Music Festival promoter Michael Lang.
+In February 2018, Green opened a Paul Green Rock Academy in Norwalk, Connecticut.
+The Paul Green Rock Academies were closed in August 2025, following accusations of sexual misconduct from Green towards his students.

-The film: Rock School
+Films and documentaries

+A crew from the Viacom television channel VH1 filmed at the Philadelphia location for a proposed reality TV series in 2000.
+After the shoot, Green claimed the producers had stopped returning his phone calls, with a spokesperson for Viacom saying, "We are developing programmes all the time.
+Not everything [we film] gets used".

+In January 2003, filmmakers Don Argott and Sheena M. Joyce attended a concert by the students, and decided to make a documentary about the school five minutes after the concert started.